Terminology of the obsolete concept

 Thoses descendants prevent properties of extincts changesets to apply.
 But they will refuse to be pushed without --force.

 Possible issues are listed in the next column.
-It is possible for troubled changeset to combine multiple issue at once. (a.k.a. conflicting and unstable)
+It is possible for troublesome changeset to combine multiple issue at once. (a.k.a. conflicting and unstable)

 unstable is a changeset with obsolete ancestors.

-It must be rebased on a non troubled base to solve the problem.
+It must be rebased on a non troublesome base to solve the problem.

 (possible alternative name: precarious)